 Finally, the agents told Gerardo he was free to go.
 But they also told him they were keeping his truck.
 According to CBP, the truck is subject to civil forfeiture because it was used to transport “munitions of war.”
 In other words, CBP claims that five bullets made Gerardo an international arms smuggler.
 He was never charged with a crime.

-Twenty Three Months Later, No Hearing And No Judge
+Two Years Later, No Hearing and No Judge

-Over twenty-three months passed since CBP seized Gerardo’s truck.
-Yet Gerardo never saw the inside of a courtroom, and the agency never had to justify the seizure to a judge.
+Over twenty-three months passed after the CBP’s seizure of Gerardo’s truck, yet Gerardo never saw the inside of a courtroom, and the agency never had to justify the seizure before a judge.
 The agency did not even begin judicial proceedings to complete the forfeiture of Gerardo’s truck.

 Gerardo’s subsequent inquiries were met with stonewalling and delay.
 Gerardo repeatedly called the phone number provided on CBP’s notice forms to ask when he would get his day in court, and was been told he just had to wait.
 Gerardo also submitted a Freedom of Information Act request in December 2016, seeking more information about his case, and CBP did not respond to that request.